-- Not focusing on hunting the audience for pre-sold, no selling plans, and freemium accounts
+- Not focusing on hunting the audience for pre-sold, no-selling plans, and freemium accounts

 Software POCs, prototypes, MVPs and Great software are all steps worth for a successful product.
 Each step in this regard has its importance for launching a business.
 It is important to keep in mind that all the practical steps require an essential timeframe.
-An economically viable product or service always takes time to rethink, plan, make strategy, pivot and develop software.
+An economically viable product or service always takes time to rethink, plan, make a strategy, pivot and develop software.
 But, at the same time, wise entrepreneurs will identify the moment where the current phase is “good enough” and is time to grab the next one.

 If you have a great product and you need help creating an ecosystem, the TechRivo team might assist you.
 Let us know what is holding you back.